turingschool/curriculum/source/academy/assessments/scrabble_web.markdown

 Before the session starts:

 * Have the [display driver installed](http://www.displaylink.com/support/mac_downloads.php)
-* Fork the starter repo on GitHub: [https://github.com/gSchool/scrabble-web](https://github.com/gSchool/scrabble-web)
+* Clone the repo from GitHub: [scrabble-web](https://github.com/turingschool-examples/scrabble-web)
-* Clone your fork to your computer
 * Run `bundle` to install dependencies
-* Run the test suite (`rake`) and see that it has several pending tests
+* Run the test suite (`bundle exec rake test`) and see that it has several pending tests
-* Setup any external tooling you want (your IDE, etc)
+* Setup any external tooling you want (your editor, etc)

 ## Feature Description